suneeta-mall/suneeta-mall.github.io/_posts/2019-12-22-Reproducible-ml-tensorflow.md

 intra<sup>[ref](https://www.tensorflow.org/api_docs/python/tf/config/threading/set_intra_op_parallelism_threads)</sup>
 operation parallelism should be set if 100% parallelism is desired.

-In this example, I have chosen *1* to avoid any non-determinism arising from inter operation parallelism. *Warning* setting  this will considerably slow down training.
+In this example, I have chosen *1* to avoid any non-determinism arising from inter-operation parallelism. *Warning* setting  this will considerably slow down the training.

 ```python
 tf.config.threading.set_inter_op_parallelism_threads(1)